abstractLang/abstractLang.github.io/Website/docs/language_reference/types/structures/packets_old.md

 ### Integers

-Integer types follows the same format as the [default integers](../types/numeric), but can have any number greater than zero of bits to represent it on memory.
+Integer types follows the same format as the default integers.

 ```abs
 # unsigned integers